 • L-Theanine – This is an amino acid which is found in tea leaves.
 L-Theanine is a popular supplement ingredient and it is often paired alongside Caffeine in the same product.
 That’s the case here, too, and each serving contains 200mg of L-Theanine.

 • Caffeine Anhydrous (100mg per capsule) – You probably don’t need any introduction to this one.
 Caffeine is one of the most popular stimulants on the planet.
 Each single capsule of Boost contains 100mg of Caffeine Anhydrous.
-To put this dose into context, 100mg is about the same amount of Caffeine that you’d expect to find in a regular cup of coffee.
+To put this dose into context, 100mg is about the same amount of Caffeine that you’d expect to find in a regular-to-strong cup of coffee.

 • Dimocarpus Longan Extract – This is a plant extract ingredient which comes from the fruit of the Dimocarpus Longan plant.
 Each serving of Boost contains 100mg per capsule.

 The vegetable capsule shell of the Boost supplement is made from Hydroxypropyl Methylcellulose.